madewithlove/glue/docs/basic/getting-started.md

 ]));
 ```

-If none is passed, Glue will use the `DefaultConfiguration` class which provides some functionnality out of the box.
+If none is passed, Glue will use the `DefaultConfiguration` class which provides some functionnality out of the box (routing, database, logs, etc.).

 Ultimately, the configuration is freeform and besides two keys (`debug` and `paths`) none of the values are _really_ required.
 You can create your configuration however you'd like in whatever format you'd like.
 Make it a JSON, or a YAML file, use a third-party package, whatever you want.